rishabhnagardev/bot-gpt-backend/README.md

 ---

-**RAG flow (brief)**
+**RAG flow (brief, current implementation)**

-1. Ingest PDF -> extract text -> chunk (e.g., 500 tokens) -> embed -> store vectors
+1. Ingest PDF -> extract text -> chunk (configurable size) -> store chunks as `documents` rows linked to the conversation
-2. At query: retrieve top_k vectors from Vector DB
+2. At query: retrieve relevant chunks from `documents` using simple substring/ranking heuristics (our `rag_service`) — no vector DB in this implementation
-3. Optionally re-rank by BM25 / heuristics
-4. Provide top_k chunks as context to LLM
+3. Provide top_k chunks as context to the LLM

-Implementation note: use a managed vector DB (Pinecone, Weaviate, Milvus) for scale.
+Implementation note: this repo uses a DB-backed document store and a simple retriever.
+If you need vector similarity at scale, consider adding a vector DB later.

 ---